binford2k/update_the_world/slides/automate.md

     INFO: for more information about Puppet's modern Ruby function API.

 * Ports old patterns to new patterns
-* Generates a simplistic spec test for each function
+* Generates a basic spec test for each function
 * Validates each function and warns on invalid output